rpmuller/pyquante2/README.md

 can be viewed as a [gist](https://gist.github.com/rpmuller/5745404) or [on nbviewer](http://nbviewer.ipython.org/5745404).

-## Requirements:
-* Python 2.7
-* Numpy >= 1.7
-* The test suites run without matplotlib or pyglet, but there is extra functionality using both.

 ## What works so far:
 * Huzinaga and HGP integral methods, both in Python and with Cython wrappers to C
 * RHF, UHF wave functions